ralfstuckert/kotlin-coroutines-test/README.md

 # Used Libraries
 * For mocking the [MockK](https://mockk.io/) library is used.
-Besides its support for multiplatform development, it does great job dealing with coroutines and provides lots of other features.
+Besides its support for multiplatform development, it does a great job dealing with coroutines and provides lots of other features.
 If you do not use it yet, give it a try.